keelancook/md/StackEdit/Keelan's Papers/IND9400 Copy.md

 > The whole matter may.
 I think, be summed up by saying that Christianity is in fact understood to be, though not the legally established religion, yet the national religion...
 They deem the general acceptance of Christianity to be one of the main sources of their national prosperity, and their nation a special object of Divine favour[sic].^[Bryce, James.
 The American Commonwealth.
 Vol. 2.
 (London: Macmillan and Co., 1889), 576-77.]

-Any distinctions between American civilization and a thoroughly Christian civilization were collapsed.
+Distinctions between American civilization and a thoroughly Christian civilization were collapsed.

 Christopher Richmann refers to this as the New Jerusalem theme prevalent in American exceptionalism.
 The New Jerusalem theme serves as shorthand for God's special presence and a particular eschatological vision.
 In this way, it expects both a space and a time.
 Richmann writes, "The notion appears in every genre and style imaginable: poetry, songs, presidential speeches, novels, political pamphlets, sermons, and academic writings... it has been a powerful force in American self-understanding and motivation."^[Richmann, America as New Jersusalem, 150.]
 As noted above, the postmillennial presupposition had long roots back into the very formation of the republic.
 Long had Protestant Americans wound the fate of American civil affairs around the fate of the millennium.
 As far back as the period between the Revolution and 1800, expectations of the millennium soared.^[Noll, The Search for Christian America, 113.]